6 Objectives of Employee Engagement

-The first thought which crossed my mind while I was planning to write this blog is an experience I had with a technology company.
-This experience not only made me a loyal customer but also helped me understand why they became huge and so successful in its domain.
+The first thought that crossed my mind while I was planning to write this blog is an experience I had with a technology company.
+This experience made me a loyal customer and helped me understand why they became huge and so successful in their domain.

 I was planning to buy a smartphone from the company's e-commerce site.
 My budget was tight, and luckily, the product was available at a reasonable price.
 I checked in after a few days, but to my surprise, the price was hiked to a point where I could not afford it anymore.
 I was disappointed.

 I immediately called their customer support and expressed my concern.
-They amicably listened to me and also explained their protocols and why they can’t lower the price at this moment.
-To compensate they offered me a free gift card.
+They amicably listened to me and explained their protocols and why they can’t lower the price.
+To compensate, they offered me a gift card.
 I was overwhelmed not because of their sweet gesture but the way they care about their customer’s happiness.

-Now when I look back, It helps me gather these following insights on employee engagement.
+Now when I look back, It helps me gather the following insights on employee engagement.

 The employees working in the company are engaged, which reflects in their actions.

 Since employees are happy, they try to give the same experience to their customers.

-Employees are more engaged because they consistently put efforts to empower, motivate, and engage their workforce and align them with their goals and objectives.
+Employees are more engaged because they consistently empower, motivate, and engage their workforce and align them with their goals and objectives.

 Take care of your employees, and they will take care of your business.

 This experience helped me realize that the company is doing something right when it comes to employee engagement.
 The benefits of having an engaged workforce became quite apparent.

 But to engage the employees, it is vital to master the art of employee engagement.
-And you cannot do that without understanding the objectives of employee engagement first.
-And so this is the topic I am going to discuss today; the objectives of employee engagement.
+And you cannot do plan engagement activities without understanding the objectives of employee engagement first.
+And so, this is the topic I am going to discuss today: the objectives of employee engagement.